GitfInsight/DyerJonesEntertainment/README.md

-# ConTempo Studios Website
+# Dyer-Jones Entertainment Website

-A modern, accessible website for ConTempo Studios - an interdisciplinary arts organization focused on creating transformative live performance art in Houston.
+A modern, accessible website for Dyer-Jones Entertainment

-## About ConTempo Studios
+## About Dyer-Jones Entertainment

-ConTempo Studios is an interdisciplinary arts organization dedicated to:
-- Creating accessible, boundary-breaking performance art
-- Fostering collaboration between artists of different disciplines
-- Building community through live performance experiences
-- Making art available to all members of the Houston community
+Dyer-Jones Entertainment is a dynamic performance company specializing in high-energy dance and theatrical productions.
+With a commitment to excellence and creativity, Dyer-Jones Entertainment brings captivating performances to audiences worldwide.

 ## Features